learnwell/learnwell.github.io/_posts/2019-09-06-logical-OR-query-in-firebase.md

 > Then for any of those  `OR`  combinations we can just search  `array-contains`  on whatever we may want (e.g. `A||C`)

+I assume some work would go into handling case-sensitivity when storing always sorting alphabeticall and c

 ## References
 *  https://youtu.be/35RlydUf6xo?t=198
 * https://stackoverflow.com/questions/46632042/how-to-perform-compound-queries-with-logical-or-in-cloud-firestore#answer-48832819